Trapanese Pesto: how to easily prepare it at home!

 • Extra virgin olive oil

-• Grated Pecorino or Parmesan cheese
+• Grated Pecorino or Parmesan

 • Salt and pepper